didi/wmt2021_triangular_mt/README.md

 cd eval
 python bleu.py hyp.txt ref.txt
 ```
-Where `hyp.txt` and `ref.txt` can be either normal Chinese/Japanese (i.e. without space between characters) or character-split Chinese/Japanese.
+Where `hyp.txt` and `ref.txt` can be either normal Chinese (i.e. without space between characters) or character-split Chinese.

 See 'example.sh' for detailed examples.